flag-UK

 How do I get to Belfast Port?

-George Best Belfast City Airport sits almost alongside the port [below] but involves a three-mile circular drive, £10-13 by taxi.
-If you are heading from airport to city centre for a hotel stay there’s the regular Translink 600 bus, £2.20 single and £3.30 return (valid for a month).
+George Best Belfast City Airport sits almost alongside the Belfast cruise port [below] but involves a three-mile circular drive, £10-13 by taxi.
+If you are heading from the airport to the city centre for a hotel stay, there’s the regular Translink 600 bus, £2.20 single and £3.30 return (valid for a month).
 A cab from the city centre to Belfast port cruise ships is £10-13.

 Is there a free shuttle from Belfast Port?